 (2) The Municipal Planning Tribunal may only commence its operations after publication of the notice contemplated in subsection (1).

-Part D: Establishment of Joint Municipal Planning Tribunal
+Part C: Establishment of Joint Municipal Planning Tribunal

 Agreement to establish joint Municipal Planning Tribunal

 (1) If, after the assessment contemplated in section 31, the Municipality decides to establish a joint Municipal Planning Tribunal, it must, as soon as possible, commence discussions with the other Municipalities that have indicated that they would be party to a joint Municipal Planning Tribunal.